gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IKpiWidget as IKpiWidget_2 } from '@gooddata/sdk-model';
 import { IKpiWidgetDefinition as IKpiWidgetDefinition_2 } from '@gooddata/sdk-model';
 import { IMeasure } from '@gooddata/sdk-model';
+import { IMeasureMetadataObject as IMeasureMetadataObject_2 } from '@gooddata/sdk-model';
+import { IMeasureMetadataObjectDefinition as IMeasureMetadataObjectDefinition_2 } from '@gooddata/sdk-model';
+import { IMetadataObject as IMetadataObject_2 } from '@gooddata/sdk-model';
 import { INullableFilter } from '@gooddata/sdk-model';
 import { IRelativeDateFilter } from '@gooddata/sdk-model';
 import { IRelativeDateFilterPreset as IRelativeDateFilterPreset_2 } from '@gooddata/sdk-model';